Taylor Swift Fails To Impress Her Boyfriend, Joe Alwyn, At Her Latest Show

 — M. (@EnchantedSwift7) June 16, 2018

-Joe and Taylor have been dating for some time now — the pair first met last May, and have been enjoying dates all over his native Britain.
+Joe and Taylor have been dating for some time now.
+The pair first met last May, and have been enjoying dates all over his native Britain.

-Unlike her previous relationships with the likes of John Mayer and Tom Hiddleston, however, this relationship is pretty low-key, and thus far, Taylor Swift hasn’t written any songs about him…yet.
+Unlike her previous relationships with the likes of John Mayer and Tom Hiddleston, however, this relationship is pretty low-key, and thus far, Taylor Swift hasn’t written any songs about him — yet.

-For what it’s worth, though, Swift was in very good company throughout her tour.
-For this stop, for example, she’s been supported by the likes of Camila Cabello and Charli XCX.
+Swift has been in very good company throughout her tour.
+For this stop, she’s been supported by the likes of Camila Cabello and Charli XCX.

-Taylor even had a 60-foot snake come out during her performance of “Look What You Made Me Do” on this stop!
+Taylor even had a 60-foot snake come out during her performance of “Look What You Made Me Do” on this stop.

 Thank you @Edward_Enninful, Mert Alas and Marcus Piggott for your passion, spirit and contagious laughter on set. @BritishVogue #NewVogue pic.twitter.com/cQiufPKkDS